cubiclesoft/ultimate-web-scraper/docs/web_browser.md

 * $key - A string containing a key to uniquely identify this WebBrowser instance.
 * $callback - An optional callback function to receive regular status updates on the request (specify NULL if not needed).
 The callback function must accept three parameters - callback($key, $url, $result).
 * $url - A string containing a valid URL.
-* $profile - A string containing an empty string, "auto", or a valid GetWebUserAgent() string (Default is "auto").
 * $tempoptions - An array containing options to use for only this set of requests (Default is array()).

 Returns:  A standard array of information.